By Neil Sanderson ZL1NZ

 They set off, along with Isobel’s eight-year-old niece Pat, in the family’s dinghy, searching for the source of the strange and menacing sound.
 Ralph pulled on the oars, propelling the dinghy northwest towards Islington Bay, between Rangitoto and Motutapu Islands, about a kilometre away.

 It was a route they often followed during their summer holidays on the Hauraki Gulf.

 Isobel is now 95 years old and lives in the Auckland suburb of Pt Chevalier.
-In a recent conversation with journalist Michael Field, she had no trouble remembering that day in late 1937.
+In a recent conversation with journalist Michael Field, she had no trouble remembering the events of 30 December 1937.

 It was about 6.30 in the morning, Isobel says, as Ralph rowed their little boat into Islington Bay.
 The mysterious noise had stopped, but there could be no doubt about its source.

 Isobel and Ralph were astounded to see the majestic Pan American Airways flying boat Samoan Clipper, its four giant propellers at rest, tied to a mooring near the head of the bay.